Bhutan Passport Ranking

-The Bhutanese passport currently ranks on the 87th place according to the Guide visa index.
+The Bhutanese passport currently ranks on the 87th place according to the Guide Passport Ranking Index.
 It provides visa-free access to 53 countries.
-The passport ranking has remained more or less on the same level over the years.
+The Passport Ranking has remained more or less on the same level over the years.
 Bhutanese passport holders have visa-free access and visas on arrival to countries such as Bangladesh, Thailand, Philippines, Singapore and Sri Lanka.
 Passport holders of this country do however require a visa to enter about 173 countries in the world.
 This high visa requirement results in an overall low mobility score and requires prolonged travel planning.

 The landlocked Kingdom of Bhutan is a former British colony consisting of twenty districts.
 It is located in Southern Asia.
 The country borders China and India.
 The most important districts are Thimpu, Chhukha and Samtse.
 Bhutan has a surface area of 38,394 square kilometers making it one of the smaller countries in Southern Asia.
 Its geography is dominated by mostly mountainous terrain with some fertile valleys.
 The climate is diverse, with tropical weather in the southern plains, severe winters in the Himalayas and temperate climate in the valleys.